fransyozef/basic-login-angular/README.md

 - ``` ng build --prod ```
 - ``` http-server ./dist/angular-dashboard-starterkit -p 8888 ```

+The production build will replace the environment.ts (environment.prod.ts) and the fakebackend.ts (fakebackend.prod.ts)  file.

+## Build staging
+For staging there are 2 flavours:
+- Build without mocks: ``` ng build -c=staging_mock ```
+- Build with mocks: ``` ng build -c=staging```

+The environment.ts contens file will be replaced with the environment.staging.ts file.

 ## The authentication pattern
 So what's the authentication pattern/lifecycle?